mrm-commerce/magento-coding-standard-phpcs/README.md

   usage
-- Slevomat Coding Standard - advanced and configurable coding standard providing a lot of functional, cleaning and formatting sniffs that aim to make the code more consistent, safer and easier to read and maintain
+- Slevomat Coding Standard - advanced and configurable coding standard providing a lot of functional, cleaning and formatting sniffs that aim to make the code more consistent, safer and easier to read and maintain The ruleset is designed to prevent phpcbf (PHP Code Beautifier and Fixer) from automatic fixes to reported errors and warnings that may make your code to stop working.
+This means that you can use phpcbf to perform bulk fixes of the code in your custom modules instead of fixing every single issue manually.
+Just remember to always check the result before committing or merging it.

 ## Installation instructions
 1. Ensure that other dependencies of your project don't conflict with